 As stated above the dependency court maintains jurisdiction over the Guardianship.
 If the guardian wishes to adopt, the guardian should file a Request to Change Court order (JV-180), requesting the dependency court reinstate the dependency in order to set a new permanent planning hearing and consider changing the permanent plan to adoption.
 For more information, see our JV-180 webpage.

-The forms and procedures for filing a probate guardianship can be found on the California Courts website and they are listed below.
-Also, many California counties offer guardianship information on their superior court websites, and many offer onsite self-help clinics at their local probate or family court.
-Please check your local court page.
+The forms and procedures for filing a probate guardianship can be found on the California Courts website and are also listed in the section below.
+Many California counties offer guardianship information on their superior court websites, and many offer onsite self-help clinics at their local probate or family court.
+Please check your local court page for more information.

 How to Petition for a Probate Guardianship